How to connect Batch to Snowflake?

 Please be aware that this application consumes Snowflake credits for its operations, primarily from the use of virtual warehouses and compute pools.
 We recommend you monitor your credit usage to understand the cost implications.

-👉 To have access to Batch's Native app on your Snowflake account, please reach out to your Customer Success Manager or contact support@batch.com.
+👉 To have access to Batch's Native app on your Snowflake account, you can install it from the Snowflake Marketplace.

 1. Install and launch the Native app